PassKeyRa/webot/README.md

 Therefore, many people want to export chats, and publish them - so that people can read and share knowledge in this way.

-Even more, if URLs will be indexed by search engines - this could become even a good source of knowledge.
+Even more if the URLs are indexed by search engines - it can be a good knowledge source.

 For this we need a convenient tool that will not need additional actions on the part of the user.